 Those authorized dispensaries are going to be able to dispense only those cannabis plants and cannabis derived products that meet the standards that have been set in order to prevent criminal use.
 If you have a prescription for medical marijuana, it is likely that authorities will have access to your information in order to prove that you are in fact in need of medical marijuana and have been cleared by a medical professional.

-Who determines your eligibility for medical marijuana?
+Who determines your eligibility for medical marijuana and in what situations is medical marijuana legal in Texas?
 You can be prescribed low-THC cannabis if you meet the following criteria.

 - You are a permanent resident of Texas.

 - You are diagnosed with intractable epilepsy.